radwinskis/RadGEEToolbox/README.md

 Initially created by Mark Radwin to help simplify processing imagery for PhD studies and general image exploration, this package offers helpful functionality with an outlook to add furthur functionality to aid assorted Earth observation specialists.

-The package is divided into four modules:
+The package is divided into six modules:
 - LandsatCollection
    - Define and process Landsat 5 TM, 8 OLI, and 9 OLI surface reflectance imagery
+- Sentinel1Collection
+   - Define and process Sentinel 1 Synthetic Aperture Radar (SAR) backscatter imagery
 - Sentinel2Collection
    - Define and process Sentinel 2 MSI surface reflectance imagery
 - CollectionStitch